You’ve got to be kidding!

 After a short moment, my shiny, new vehicle arrived.
 The ‘expert’ stepped out, and I got in.
 They smiled, took a few photos and left me to my own devices.
 “I can handle this,” I thought, and I confidently pushed the start button.
 Nothing happened.
 I hit it again, but still nothing.
 I looked to see if anyone was watching and thankfully I was alone.

 I frantically searched the six hundred page manual and fortunately discovered your foot has to be on the brake before the magic button will work.
 I complied and presto the engine came to life.
 Suddenly the seat pushed forward, the steering wheel tilted into my lap, and the mirrors moved out.
 It seems I had used the wrong fob to enter the car.
 I don’t even know what a fob is.

 I am glad to say I have become more accustomed to my new mode of transportation.
 I have yet to locate the hood opening switch, or use the gps, but that’s ok.
 I can live without them, for a while.
 My big fear now is, I will need gas soon.
 I know I have a cover on the side of the car, but have no concept on how to get it open.
 Help!

-Jonathan van Bilsen is a published author, an award-winning photographer, columnist and keynote speaker.
-Contact him at jon@photosNtravel.com.
+Jonathan van Bilsen is a published author, award winning photographer, columnist and keynote speaker.
+Follow his adventures at https://www.photosntravel.com/